 - 1st Offense: Phone brought to the office and the parent must come to school to claim.
-One 1⁄2 hour detention assigned. - 2nd Offense: Phone brought to the office and student must serve one hour detention.
-Parent must come to the office to claim. - 3rd Offense: Phone brought to the office and student serves one day of in-school or out-of-school suspension.
-Parent must come to school to claim. - \4th Offense- The student will be removed from the Credit Recovery Program.
+One $\frac{1}{2}$ hour detention assigned.

+• 2nd Offense: Phone brought to the office and student must serve one hour detention.
+Parent must come to the office to claim.

+• 3rd Offense: Phone brought to the office and student serves one day of in-school or out-of-school suspension.
+Parent must come to school to claim.

-The Credit Recovery Program will run the same bell schedule as the traditional school.
-Students may appy for the work program which allows students to leave school at 12:30pm in order to get to work during the day.
+4th Offense- The student will be removed from the Credit Recovery Program.
+Students may apply for the work program which allows students to leave school at 11:17 am in order to get to work during the day.
 Seventy-five hours of verified work will count for 5 credit hours.
 Work hours will need to be verified with the CRP coordinator via a pay stub when 75 hours of work is reached.
 School academic needs are the priority over work time.